 Research Forum: MD and PhD students are encouraged to use this as an opportunity to practice presentations (e.g. for a conference, thesis committee meeting, or thesis defense), discuss results with their peers, exchange ideas and ask questions in a familiar setting.
-All MD and PhD students are expected to present at least once at the Research Forum until the end of their program.
+All MD and PhD students are expected to present at least once per year at the Research Forum.
 Active participation will prepare them for leading scientific discussions at professional conferences.
-Attendance of at least 60% is required and must be documented by the student through signatures obtained from the speaker(s) on the official CPC Research Forum form.
+Attendance of at least 60% is required.

 Optional (but highly recommended):

 Electives: To expand their understanding and gain new perspectives, students are encouraged to pick a course of their choice, unrelated to their field of study, for example within the LMU or TUM course program.